 The Centre for European Studies (CES) is a multi-disciplinary department which promotes teaching, research and outreach activities to enhance the understanding of Europe, EU and Indo-European affairs.
 The Centre came into existence in 2005 as a result of a larger restructuring of academic programmes in the School of International Studies and has nine faculty members.
 The areas of teaching and research in the Centre include Europe, the European Union (EU), countries of Western Europe, Central and Eastern Europe, the Nordics, Baltic region and the Mediterranean.
-It offers various Ph.D. courses on Europe and the EU viz., European Economic Integration, Issues in European Security, EU in World Politics, Social Structure and Dynamics in Europe, Energy Security in Europe, Politics and Society in Central and Eastern Europe, Identity Issues in Europe, Europe and the Mediterranean Region, Foreign and Security Policy of the Baltic States and German/French Language.
-In addition, there is a compulsory courses on Research Methodology.
+It offers various Ph.D. courses on Europe and the EU viz., European Economic Integration, Issues in European Security, EU in World Politics, Social Structure and Dynamics in Europe, Energy Security in Europe, Politics and Society in Central and Eastern Europe, Identity Issues in Europe, Europe and the Mediterranean Region, Foreign and Security Policy of the Baltic States, Migration Issues in Europe, Geopolitics of the Arctic and Nordic Region, Right Wing politics in Europe and German/French Language.
+In addition, there is a compulsory course on Research Methodology.
 The Centre also offers courses for the B.A. programme of the School of Language, Literature, and Culture Studies and M.A. programmes of the School of International Studies.
 Regular seminars, conferences, lectures and workshops are organized by the Centre with the aim of bringing together wide range of expertise and to exchange views on the subjects of contemporary importance.
 The UGC had recognized the Centre as one of the advanced centres of European Studies in India by granting it an Area Studies Programme.
 So far the Centre also has been awarded four Jean Monnet Chairs, three Jean Monnet Modules by the European Commission.
 While recognising its overall contribution to European Studies, the European Commission in 2018 also awarded the Jean Monnet Centre of Excellence to the Centre.